Metro City Driver Gameplay Tips and Browser Player

 Loading and Troubleshooting

 Browser embeds usually show one of two starts: either the frame opens cleanly within a few seconds, or it sits long enough that visitors think it broke.
-Refresh once if the frame stays blank, give the first input a second to settle after the menu appears, and judge the game after one clean load rather than after a half-loaded first attempt.
+Refresh once if the frame stays blank, give the first input a second to settle after the menu appears, and judge the game after one clean load rather than after a half-loaded first try.

 When to Back Out